vincent-peugnet/wcms/MANUAL.md

 [Invite editors](#invite-editor) don't have access to this place.

-The media menu allow you to do more powerfull function like moving medias or delete folders it is only accessible by [super editors](#super-editor) and above.
+The `file` and `edit` menus allow you to do more powerfull stuffs, like moving medias or deleting a folder.
+It is only accessible by [super editors](#super-editor) and above.

 ### Media upload